Gisto/Gisto/README.md

 ## Status

+At 13/06/2013 Gisto *alpha* version 0.1.1a released featuring several bug fixes.
-At 06/06/2013 Gisto *alpha* version released to the public.
+At 06/06/2013 Gisto *alpha* version 0.1.0a released to the public.

 It is still under heavily development towards the full release.
 Various features will be left out from the alpha release.